fonoster/fonoster/README.md

 - Docker Compose
 - Node and NPM
 - Git (optional)
-- A softphone
+- A softphone (with support for tcp)

 </details>

 <details><summary>Running the Infrastructure</summary>

 <br />
-Once all the requirements are install, the next step is to run the Infraestructure.
+Once all the requirements are installed, the next step is to run the infraestructure.
-For that, you must clone/download YAPS' git repository.
-This process will take take the first time you run the commands.
-This is a good time to go get some coffe!
+For that, you must clone or download YAPS git repository.
+The first time you run this commands it will take awhile.

 <br /><br />

 Run using docker-compose